-BloodHound’s final output is a number between 0 and 1 for the long side and the short side for each bar (and tick).
+BloodHound’s default outputs are a value between 0 and 1 for the long side and the short side.
 BloodHound is actually calculating two separate evaluations for every bar.
 A confidence value for the long side, and a value for the short side.
 You can use these calculated values to represent trade signals, market filters, or to indicate that a condition is satisfied.
 For example, you can program BloodHound to give you a favorable signal when a certain condition happens on an indicator.
 When BloodHound outputs 1 for the long side, and 0 for the short side you can use that as a signal for a long trade, or alternatively use it as a filter to take only long trades.
 The choice is yours how you ultimately use the values calculated from bloodhound.
 The power comes from being able to quickly reconfigure BloodHound’s output by just manipulating the logic in real-time.

 You can also set BloodHound to ignore the ratio between long and short signals by setting theCompare Long and Short Confidence to false.

-Finally below those two settings you see the Long Threshold and Short Threshold.
+Finally, above those two settings you see the Long Threshold and Short Threshold inputs.
 These are the minimum amounts that the long and short values must be before a confidence value is considered a signal.
 Thus a Long Threshold setting of 0.8 (the default) means that BloodHound will not consider the confidence value an actual signal unless the confidence value is at least 0.8 or greater.
 The same holds true for the Short Threshold setting on the short side.